chimeraApprepo/Chimera_App/plan.md

 ### P1: The Brain (Backend & AI Lead)

 - **Focus**: Intelligence, Context, & API Handling
-- **Primary Tools**: ChainGPT AgenticOS, Bun, Hono, TypeScript
+- **Primary Tools**: ChainGPT SDKs (@chaingpt/generalchat, @chaingpt/smartcontractgenerator, @chaingpt/smartcontractauditor), Node.js/Bun, Hono, TypeScript
-- **Responsibility**: You are building the nervous system.
-You need to fork the AgenticOS framework and strip out the social media bots to replace them with DeFi logic.
+- **Responsibility**: You are building the nervous system from scratch using ChainGPT SDKs.
+You will create a reactive web chat backend that responds to user requests (not a proactive social agent).
 Your agent needs to "know" the state of the blockchain (gas prices, block numbers) before it answers.
+You will implement streaming responses for real-time user feedback.

 ### P2: The Hands (DeFi & Contracts Lead)